Gasterbuzzer/NewSafetyHelp/README.md

 ## Special Values
  - "replace_entry" (Examples: true, false): Replace Entry instead of adding it.
  - "access_level" (Examples (INT): 0-5): Which access level is needed when playing the main campaign (0 => No permissions needed).
- - "include_campaign" (Examples: true, false): If to include it in the main campaign, has a 20% to replace a call.
+ - "include_campaign" (Examples: true, false): If to include it in the main campaign.
+It replaces a random caller with a chance, if not provided it is 10%.

 # Building
 Project can be built with: .NET Framework 4.7.2